aadi1405/DataEngineering/README.md

 ```

 -In this quarter, few of the things I want to focus on is-
-       1) Strengthening Data Structures & Algorithms Concepts
+       1) Strengthening Data Structures & Algorithms Concepts\
-       2) Becoming Proficient in Python and
+       2) Becoming Proficient in Python and\
-       3) Diving into the world of Data Engineering (including AWS, SQL, Bash) by using the available resources, exploring the internet and c
+       3) Diving into the world of Data Engineering (including AWS, SQL, Bash)
-       ollaborating with others!
-This will help me with my long-term goals.
+       by using the available resources, exploring the internet and collaborating with others!
+This will help me with my long-term goals.\
 -By the end of this year, I want to be confident with my Data Engineering skills (including programming, database systems, communication etc.)
 by working on projects and completing certifications.
 I also want to learn and build my Github profile and create a platform for other students
 to learn along with me (about different courses, concepts, projects etc.).